w3f/polkadot-spec/docs/sect-finality.md

 ###### Definition -def-num- Relayer {#defn-beefy-relayer}
 :::definition

-A **relayer** (or "prover") is an abstract entity which takes finality proofs from the Polkadot network and makes those available to the light clients.
+A **relayer** (or "prover") is an abstract entity that takes finality proofs from the Polkadot network and makes those available to the light clients.
 The relayer attempts to convince the light clients that the finality proofs have been voted for by the Polkadot relay chain validators.
 The relayer operates off-chain and can for example be a node or a collection of nodes.

 :::
 ### -sec-num- Voting on Statements {#id-voting-on-statements}

 The Polkadot Host signs a statement ([Definition -def-num-ref-](sect-finality#defn-beefy-statement)) and gossips it as part of a vote ([Definition -def-num-ref-](chap-networking#defn-msg-beefy-gossip)) to its peers on every new finalized block.
-The Polkadot Host uses ECDSA for signing the statement, since Ethereum has better compatibility for it compared to SR25519 or ED25519.
+The Polkadot Host uses ECDSA for signing the statement since Ethereum has better compatibility for it compared to SR25519 or ED25519.

 ### -sec-num- Committing Witnesses {#sect-beefy-committing-witnesses}